 The sudden jump in need for telehealth had some positive results.
 Patients are now more comfortable and practiced using such services, which is especially helpful for those who live in remote or rural areas where access to clinics or other facilities can be challenging.
-Social distancing practices have also made devices that can wirelessly transmit patient information—think blood pressure cuffs, blood glucose monitors and oxygen monitors—will become more prevalent as doctors can keep tabs on their patients from afar.
+Social distancing practices have also made devices that can wirelessly transmit patient information—think blood pressure cuffs, blood glucose monitors and oxygen monitors—poised to become more prevalent as they assist doctors in tracking their patients’ data.

-One of the biggest arenas for telehealth is actually the smallest—your mobile device.
-Expect to see advancements in mobile apps devoted to connecting patients and doctors, including those that feature chat bots and instant access to medical care.
+One of the biggest avenues for telehealth delivery is actually quite small physically: your mobile device.
+Expect to see advancements in mobile apps devoted to connecting patients and doctors, including those that feature chatbots and instant access to medical care.
 Bruce Kennedy, chief marketing officer of MobileSmith Health, sees the rise in mobile device use as a means to improve healthcare delivery to traditionally underserved populations.

 Along with the power of telehealth and mobile connectivity comes the risk of data breaches.
 As more and more patients and doctors send sensitive, confidential information across the internet, the higher the risk of interception by cyber criminals.
-The need for top-notch cyber security has never been stronger.
+The need for top-notch cybersecurity has never been stronger.

-Chat bots are powered by commands or artificial intelligence (AI).
-Command-based chat bots can perform simple functions, such as showing you the weather if you ask for it.
-AI bots are more complex, and are a rapidly growing area of interest as they use algorithms and data to essentially teach themselves and interact with humans.
+All chatbots are powered by commands or artificial intelligence (AI).
+Command-based chatbots can perform simple functions, such as showing you the weather if you ask for it.
+AI bots are more complex and are a rapidly growing area of interest as they use algorithms and data to essentially teach themselves and interact with humans.

-AI chat bots can also act as medical assistants, helping patients keep tabs on their health.
-This is especially helpful for elderly populations as they can offer reminders to take medications or do physical therapy exercises, schedule doctor appointments for you, and can even monitor your health and alert a nurse or doctor if needed.
+AI chatbots can also act as medical assistants, helping patients keep tabs on their health.
+This is especially helpful for elderly populations as they can offer reminders to take medications or do physical therapy exercises, schedule doctor appointments, and even alert a nurse or doctor if needed.

 4. Personalized medicine

 As such, personalized medicine has been a trending area of research for years now.
-Arlen Ward, PhD, PE, of System Insight Engineering, predicts that in 2018 you can expect to hear more about gene sequencing and genetic testing will continue to be important.
+Arlen Ward, PhD, PE, of System Insight Engineering, believes that gene sequencing and genetic testing will continue to be important.

 “As gene sequencing gets less expensive, more genetic testing will be done to determine which medicines have the best chance of working for a specific patient,” Ward says.
 He adds that sequencing genes for cancer will also become more prominent as researchers look to develop more effective drugs targeted to specific genomes.

 The rise in CRISPR technology, which edits genes to help treat or prevent certain genetic diseases, was crucial in the development of tests to detect to the COVID-19 virus.
-Expect to see more conversation surrounding gene editing technologies, and don’t be surprised if a doctor offers you genetic testing at some point in the near future.
+Expect to see more conversation surrounding gene editing technologies, and don’t be surprised if these methods become much more commonplace in the near future.

 5. Wearable technology

 For healthcare, this prevalence in wearable devices can be big news.
 Consider invasive devices such as blood glucose meters for those with diabetes.
 With wearable technology, diabetics can instead wear a watch-like device with a microneedle, allowing painless and accurate monitoring of glucose levels throughout the day.